haleybianchi/qPCR-Analysis/README.md

 # qPCR-Analysis
-Python Jupytr notebook that processes a csv file of qPCR data
+Python Jupytr notebooks that process a csv file of qPCR data